Lymphoma - Hodgkin's; Hodgkin's lymphoma; Hodgkins disease; HD

 - Weight loss

 - Anemia is a reduced number of red blood cells.
 Erythropoietin stimulates red blood cell (hemoglobin) production and can help reduce or prevent this side effect.
 It is available as epoetin alfa (Epogen, Procrit) and darbepoetin alfa (Aranesp).
-In people with cancer, these drugs should be used to only treat anemia associated with chemotherapy and to increase hemoglobin levels to no more than 12 g/dL.
+In people with cancer, these drugs should be used to only treat anemia with hemoglobin levels of less than 10 g/dL.
 Treatment should stop as soon as chemotherapy is complete.
 These drugs may not be safe or appropriate for all people.

 - Peripheral sensory neuropathy is damage to the peripheral nerves that carry signals to and from the spinal cord to the rest of the body.
 Symptoms can include tingling, burning, and loss of sensation in the legs and arms.
 Peripheral neuropathy can also cause problems to muscles, the digestive system, and body organs including the heart.